ManmithaPatya/Manmitha-Patya-Portfolio/FinalProject3.md

 However, in hindsight, after reflecting on the feedback from the user research, I realised that my audience pool should be individuals in various local communities.
 This is because I aim to provide enough information and resources so that individuals can be mobilized to take initiatives to conserve wildlife starting in their immediate surroundings.

 ## Further Development
+In the first part, I talk about famous consevationists.
+This is because I wanted to show how ordinary people can make a global impact with the right goals and right strategies.
+However, I did not include it in my storyboard and in my final submission because it made me feel like I was going away from topic and the story arc.

 ## Data Sources and Other References

 ### Data Sources